Cahill Expressway: History

 The expressway was first proposed in 1945 as part of an overall expressway plan for Sydney.
 Public opposition began when the proposal was first made public in 1948, with the Quay Planning Protest Committee being formed.
 Despite the opposition, construction on the elevated section of the expressway went ahead in 1955.
 Funding was provided by the Sydney Council and the NSW Government, and the elevated section was opened on 24 March 1958.
-Work on the sunken section commenced almost straight away after that, and the additional section was opened on 1 March 1962.
+Work on the second section, from Conservatorium Place through the Domain Tunnel to Cowper Wharf Road commenced almost straight away after that, and the additional section was opened on 1 March 1962.